MicrosoftDocs/azure-reference-other/azure-monitor-ref/supported-metrics/Microsoft-Network-virtualNetworks-metrics.md

 **DS Export**- Whether the metric is exportable to Azure Monitor Logs via Diagnostic Settings.
 **Time Grains** - Intervals at which the metric is sampled.
 For example, `PT1M` indicates that the metric is sampled every minute, `PT30M` every 30 minutes, `PT1H` every hour, and so on.

+> [!NOTE]
+> The PingMeshAverageRoundtripMs and PingMeshProbesFailedPercent metrics are legacy and may appear in Azure Portal but are not available.